Skip to content

 Worked Example

-Scenario: Back bet loses (you receive the free bet)
+Scenario: Back bet loses (you receive the £20 cash refund)

 StepWhat you doApprox. result